Redditor Asks If She's An A**hole For Putting A Raincoat On Her Cat

 15. The sister might not understand this little joy in life

-16. The sister needs a chill pill
+16. The sister needs to chill out

-17. If they like it, why deprive them of it
+17. If they like it, why deprive them of it?

 18. The sister should mind her own business